August 8th, 2019

 You can claim a deduction on your handbag, satchel or briefcase if you use it to carry work-related items such as laptops, iPads, documents and stationery to and from work.
 However, it must be used primarily for work and should be a reasonable amount of your business revenue.

-If you use your handbag, satchel or briefcase outside of work, the ATO recommends that you keep a log of when you use it privately versus when you use it professionally.
-Come tax time, this will help you calculate the proportion that’s tax deductible.
+If you use your handbag, satchel or briefcase outside of work, the ATO recommends you keep a log of when you use it privately versus when you use it professionally.
+Come tax time, this will help you calculate the portion which is tax deductible.

 Self-education is often overlooked when it comes to real estate tax deductions.
 If you’re studying a work-related course that leads to formal qualification, you can deduct a portion of the course fees.

 The ATO states that the course must “maintain or improve specific skills or knowledge you require in your current employment”.
-This means that you can take a course on marketing to learn how to grow your rent roll.
+This means you can take a course on marketing to learn how to grow your rent roll or enrol in a real estate photography class.
 As long as you can prove that the training will help you expand your real estate business or career, it’s likely you can claim it.

-One of the most commonly forgotten real estate tax deductions is subscriptions.
-As a rule, the content of the subscriptions must be connected to the duties carried out by you as a real estate agent.
+One of the most commonly forgotten real estate tax deductions is subscriptions to industry publications and newspapers.
+As a rule of thumb, the content of the subscriptions must be connected to the duties carried out by you as a real estate agent.
 For example, you can claim on real estate publications like Elite Agent, Your Investment Property, AFR Weekend or newspapers that have property sections.

 However, if the property section of the newspaper only appears in the Monday, Wednesday and Friday issues, you can only claim a tax deduction for those issues rather than for the entire subscription.

-Here are the top five forgotten ATO real estate tax deductions:
+The top 12 forgotten ATO real estate tax deductions are:

 Please note that this blog post has been prepared for informational purposes only.
 PropertyMe does not provide tax advice; be sure to consult your tax advisor before engaging in any transaction.